infinum/frontend-handbook/JavaScript/Angular.md

 **Resolve guards**

-A [resolve guard](https://angular.io/guide/router#resolve-pre-fetching-component-data) can be used to pre-fetch data necessary for component rendering.
+A [resolve guard](https://angular.io/guide/router#resolve-pre-fetching-component-data) can be used to pre-fetch the data necessary for component rendering.
 The advantages of using resolve guards are:

 - No need to fetch data on component initialization
-  - data is fetched during the routing event and ready when the component is initialized
+  - Data is fetched during the routing event and ready when the component is initialized
 - No need to implement logic for not showing the component until the data is fetched
-  - when the component starts rendering, you know you will have the data
+  - When the component starts rendering, you know you will have the data
 - A loader showing/hiding logic can be implemented in one place instead of in each component that loads data
-  - if data is loaded via a resolve guard for all routes, you can have a global loader logic which hooks into router events, thus implementing the loaded showing/hiding logic only once
+  - If data is loaded via a resolve guard for all routes, you can have a global loader logic which hooks into router events, thus implementing the loaded showing/hiding logic only once

 **Container components**

-Even though guards are really easy to use and have some advantages, there might be situations where the data has to be loaded through multiple requests or loading might be slow.
+Even though guards are really easy to use and have some advantages, there might be situations where the data has to be loaded through multiple requests or the loading might be slow.
 In those cases, it might be worth to consider using a container component for data loading instead of guards.
 The container component would, of course, use some service to make the requests and then show the data once the requests have been completed.
 In this way, it is possible to show partial data as it comes in, and implement empty state design for each chunk of data that is shown.

 A good example where partial data loading via a container component can be preferred over all-at-once loading via guards is a dashboard-like page with multiple graphs where each graph shows data from one request.
 In such cases, it is probably better to let the container component handle data loading, and presentational components (graphs) should implement an empty state with some nice loaders.

 Bottom line:

-- Use resolve guards if route data can be loaded in one big chunk and is also shown all-at-once
+- Use resolve guards if route data can be loaded in one big chunk and is also shown all-at-once.
-- Use container components if data is loaded in chunks and results should be shown as they come in
+- Use container components if data is loaded in chunks and results should be shown as they come in.

 ----